StunkStunk

 Paginated async state with automatic infinite scroll support.

-infiniteAsyncChunk() is built on top of asyncChunk() and handles paginated data in accumulate mode — each page load appends to the existing list rather than replacing it.
+infiniteAsyncChunk() handles paginated data in accumulate mode — each page load appends to the existing list rather than replacing it.
 It's designed specifically for infinite scroll UIs.

 const postsChunk = infiniteAsyncChunk(